PaulUithol/Backbone-relational/README.md

 So you may want a relation to be serialized into the `animals_attributes` key, while you want to access this relation as `zoo.get( 'animals' );`.

-**WARNING**: when using a `keyDestination`, you should refrain from using that attribute name for other purposes.
+**WARNING**: when using a `keyDestination`, you should not use that attribute name for other purposes.

 ### collectionType